learn-co-curriculum/linux-env-setup/README.md

 These dotfiles do a variety of different things and I highly recomend you download them.

- - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/irbrc" -o "$HOME/.irbrc"` - Logan?
+ - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/irbrc" -o "$HOME/.irbrc"` - This file gives you some nice formatting for when you're in IRB (IRB lets you write ruby code in your terminal)
- - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/ubuntu-gitignore" -o "$HOME/.gitignore"` - Logan?
+ - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/ubuntu-gitignore" -o "$HOME/.gitignore"` - Global .gitignore rules.
+When you add a .gitignore file to a project, it let's you specify certain files that you DO NOT want pushed up to github (like API keys...)
  - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_bash_profile" -o "$HOME/.bash_profile"` - Your bash profile loads up every time you open a terminal window.
 The Learn bash_profile is designed to load up a bunch of shortcuts for you as well as make sure that RVM loads up every time you open the terminal.
 I recommend you take a look at this file and even see if there are any shortcuts of your own that you'd like to add!
 Note: this will overwrite existing bash profile, so back up if you want to.
  - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_gitconfig" -o "$HOME/.gitconfig"` then `nano $HOME/.gitconfig` and edit what needs to be edited (github username and github email in a few places)